 Involved tissues typically contain cystic masses of yeasts that appear gelatinous because of accumulated cryptococcal capsular polysaccharide, but acute inflammatory changes are minimal or absent.

 Manifestations depend on the affected area.

 Because inflammation is not extensive, fever is usually low grade or absent, and meningismus is uncommon.
-In patients with AIDS, cryptococcal meningitis may cause minimal or no symptoms, but headache frequently occurs.
+In patients with AIDS, cryptococcal meningitis may cause minimal or no symptoms, but headache frequently occurs and sometimes slowly progressive altered mental status.
 Because most symptoms of cryptococcal meningitis result from cerebral edema, they are usually nonspecific (eg, headache, blurred vision, confusion, depression, agitation, other behavioral changes).
 Except for ocular or facial palsies, focal signs are rare until relatively late in the course.
 Blindness may develop because of cerebral edema or direct involvement of the optic tracts.

 Many patients are asymptomatic.
 Those with pneumonia usually have cough and other nonspecific respiratory symptoms.
 However, AIDS-associated cryptococcal pulmonary infection may manifest as severe, progressive pneumonia with acute dyspnea and an x-ray pattern suggesting Pneumocystis infection.

 Dermatologic spread can manifest as pustular, papular, nodular, or ulcerated lesions, which sometimes resemble acne, molluscum contagiosum, or basal cell carcinoma.